-Business-type activities increased the District's net position by approximately \$1.7 million.
+Business-type activities increased the District's net position by approximately \$2.6 million.
 Key elements resulting in the net increase are as follows:

-- Operating revenues decreased 0.5% over the prior year due to a decrease in water sales. - Total amount of water sold was 13.4% lower than the prior year.
-Last year total water sales included 1,032-acre feet (AF) of reclaimed water.
-That figure contrasts with 894 AF of reclaimed water for the current year.
-There was a purchase of 15.37 AF of potable water in October 2018.
-The operating component of water sales decreased 19.1%.
-The non-operating or capital component of the rates increased 17.2%. - Net Non-operating expenses decreased 27.7% over prior year due primarily to a decrease in abandoned well costs of 81.6% and secondarily to a decrease in letter of credit costs of 18.8%.
-There was a smaller decrease in the user fee of 7.9% over the prior year. - Long-term obligations include the bonds issued in 1992 that mature in 2022 with current year principal due of \$2.1 million and interest due of \$129,980.
-The Project has been able to take advantage of lower interest rates over the last several years although rates have crept up slightly to 1.6% at fiscal year-end compared with 1.4% in 2018. - Total operating expenses (exclusive of amortization) were 26.5% higher than the prior year as follows: - O Plant operating expenses were 22.3% higher than in fiscal year 2018 but 7.7% below budget.
-The increase was primarily due to the following: Addition of a safety officer salary allocation; 102.9% increase in maintenance costs as multiple areas of the Project were addressed; tariffs had an impact on purchasing for both chemicals and equipment; and a 159.3% increase in operating supplies due to replacement of an electrical control panel, obsolete analyzers, inventory purchases and initial work to address sound complaints. - O Distribution costs were 12.1% below budget and 28.6% higher than the prior year.
-Pebble Beach Company Community Services District (PBCSD) administrative and engineering salaries were over budget 11.7% while staff salaries were under budget 14.9%.
-Compared to the prior year, administrative salaries were 24.1% greater and staff salaries were 6.6% lower.
-Utilities were 18.4% under budget, and O&M expenses 28.3% under budget. - O Carmel Area Wastewater District (CAWD) administrative salaries and other expenses were 28.9% over budget and 25.9% greater than the prior year.
-Engineer salaries were 353.7% over budget and sea level rise expenditures were not budgeted for an agreement was arrived at in April 2019 whereby sea level rise costs were shared between CAWD, PBCSD, and the Project at 20%. - O CAWD operating expenses were 25.97% greater than the prior year due largely to expenses related to sea level rise negotiations with the California Coastal Commission and engineering salaries.
-Monterey Peninsula Water Management District (MPWMD) general and administrative costs were 2.5% higher than the prior year. - The Reclamation Project has incurred a deficit from the inception of the project due primarily to the cost of debt service and carrying costs on the Certificates of Participation (COPs) and construction cost for the Project's expansion.
-With the implementation of the amended Construction & Operation Agreement the intent is to budget for a break-even position.
+- Water sales revenue increased 12.1% over the prior year due to an increase in water sales. - Total amount of water sold was 17.2% higher than the prior year.
+Last year total water sales included 909-acre feet (AF) of reclaimed water.
+That figure contrasts with 1,066 AF of reclaimed water for the current year. - Net Non-operating expenses decreased 15.8% over prior year due primarily to a decrease in bond and letter of credit carrying costs of 19.2% and bond interest expense of 41.0%.
+Additionally, this year there were no costs assigned to abandoned wells. - Long-term obligations include the bonds issued in 1992 that mature in 2022 with current year principal due of \$2.3 million and interest due of \$76,687.
+The Project has been able to take advantage of lower interest rates over the last several years - the interest due dropped 41.0% over last year because of persistently low interest rates. - Total operating expenses (exclusive of amortization) were 1.4% lower than the prior year as follows: - O Plant operating expenses were 0.6% lower than in fiscal year 2019 but 7.7% below budget.
+The increase was primarily due to the following: Plant labor expense were 5.7% higher than prior year, reflected mainly in an increase in plant engineer expenses of \$20 thousand; electricity costs were nearly level at a 0.2% decrease; chemical costs were down 9.7%, however that could be attributable to delivery timing as all chemicals are expenses when received and may carry over into the next year; there was a 10.3% decrease in maintenance costs over the prior year as the reverse osmosis membranes were replaced in all three trains in Dec/Jan but the replacement membranes exceeded budget by 80.9%; emergency repairs of 30 thousand to microfiltration feed piping needed after minor earthquake activity; contractual services were under budget by 10.4% yet exceeded prior year actual by 17.1%; calibration coasts and IT consulting were under budget 46.3% and 44.0% respectively. - O Distribution costs were 15.3% below budget and 1.2% higher than the prior year.
+Pebble Beach Company Community Services District (PBCSD) administrative and engineering salaries were over budget 23.2% while staff salaries were under budget 14.4%.
+Compared to the prior year, administrative salaries were 40.4% higher and staff salaries were 16.1% higher.
+Forest Lake Reservoir utilities were 25.6% under budget, and O&M expenses were 1.4% under budget. - O Carmel Area Wastewater District (CAWD) administrative salaries and other expenses were 20.9% over budget and 8.3% higher than the prior year.
+CAWD operating expenses were 59.7% over budget, and 44.3% higher than the prior year due largely to expenses related to sea level rise negotiations with the California Coastal Commission and engineering salaries.
+An agreement was arrived at in April 2019 whereby sea level rise costs were shared between CAWD, PBCSD, and the Project at 20%. - O Monterey Peninsula Water Management District (MPWMD) general and administrative costs were 6.2% below budget and 3.7% higher than the prior year. - With the implementation of the amended and restated Construction & Operation Agreement the intent was to budget annually for a break-even position.
 The budgeted costs of operations, capital, and debt service are all incorporated into the waters sales rate structure.